futuretap/InAppSettingsKit/README.md

 **Using a static library**

 Use the static library project to include InAppSettingsKit.
 To see an example on how to do it, open `InAppSettingsKit.xcworkspace`.
 It includes the sample application that uses the static library as well as the static library project itself.
-To include the static library project there are only a few steps necessary (the guys at [HockeyApp](http://hockeyapp.net) have a [nice tutorial](http://support.hockeyapp.net/kb/client-integration/integrate-hockeyapp-on-ios-as-a-subproject-advanced-usage) about using static libraries, just ignore the parts about the resource bundle):
+To include the static library project there are only a few steps necessary:

 * add the `InAppSettingsKit.xcodeproject` into your application's workspace
 * add `libInAppSettingsKit.a` to your application's libraries by opening the Build-Phases pane of the main application and adding it in `Link Binary with Libraries`